LeifBloomquist/MIDIMapperX/README.md

 The ultimate MIDI Mapping &amp; Translation VST plugin.
 For FL Studio and other Windows DAW users.

-*Please Note* there are a few serious bugs with this embyonic version.
+*Please Note* there are a few serious bugs with this embryonic version.
 See Issues for details.

 Installation
 ------------